naufraghi/pdf2dxf/README.md

 # pdf2dxf

-Covert a PDF page to DXF
+Mix and matches pdfalto + dxfwrite + cjlano/svg to convert a single PDF page to DXF